UMass-Rescue/ToxicComments/README.md

 Make sure the data is in csv format, and that its structure is identical to the default dataset.
 The number of columns/labels don't matter.

 And that's it!
 Happy classifying :)

+## Hardware
+This code was run on 4 NVIDIA GeForce GTX 1080 Ti GPUs, as well as Dan's machine (by Jagath).

+## Benchmarks
+NOTE: These results are relevant to the current dataset, but your mileage may vary with your own data.

+Submitting to kaggle nets a score of 0.98, where the score is the mean area under ROC curve.

+On 4 NVIDIA GeForce GTX 1080 Ti GPUs, 1 epoch on the training data takes 1.5 hours to finish.